 The Incident Commander may decide to implement protective actions for an entire facility or specific populations within a facility.
-A brief overview of protective action options is outlined in Error!
-Reference source not found..
 For more information, refer to the NYSDOH Evacuation Plan Template, NYSDOH Healthcare Facility Evacuation Center Metropolitan Area Regional Office Region Facility Guidance Document for the 2018 Coastal Storm Season, and the NYSDOH Healthcare Facility Evacuation Center Manual.